opendxl/opendxl-epo-client-javascript/doc/sdk/basic-system-find-example.md

 [connect()](https://opendxl.github.io/opendxl-client-javascript/jsdoc/Client.html#connect)
 method will be invoked.
 From within the callback function, an {@link EpoClient}
 instance is created.
 The EpoClient instance will be used to invoke remote commands on the ePO server.

 The `unique identifier` of the ePO server to invoke remote commands on is specified as an parameter to the client constructor.
 In this particular case, a value of `null` is specified, which triggers the client to automatically determine the ePO server's unique identifier.
-This will not work if multiple ePO servers are connected to the fabric (an error will be delivered in the `clientError` parameter passed into the callback function).

 Next, the EpoClient instance's [runCommand()]{@link EpoClient#runCommand} method is called to invoke the `system.find` remote command on the ePO server with a `searchText` parameter that is specified with the value of `broker`.
 On successful execution of the ePO remote command, the `responseObj` parameter provided to the callback function, a JavaScript `object`, contains the command results.
+If the remote command fails due to zero or multiple ePO servers being connected to the fabric, an error with failure details will be provided to the `searchError` parameter.

 Finally, the JavaScript response object is formatted as a pretty-printed string via a call to the